- Great Entry Level System

 Nimbus Sierra Reverse Osmosis System

-Complete Nimbus Sierra Reverse Osmosis System.
-Highly efficient and cost effective, this system is a top choice here at RO Pros.
-Has the capability to handle 30 Gallons Per day and is NSF certified.
-Again, a complete system ready to be installed.
+Highly efficient and cost effective.
+Has the capability to handle 36 Gallons per day and is NSF certified.
+Complete system ready to be installed.
 Comes with ultra stylish faucet.
 This system is shipped ready for easy assembly.

 Removes dirt, rust and other suspended solids as well as chlorine taste and odor.